hari4742/Automatic-Music-Transcription/README.md

 **Configs:**

-- put configs into single folder
+- ~~put configs into single folder~~
 - ~~make a single logger~~
+- separate the audio and midi processing parameters in the config file

 **Pipeline:**